Q: When can I apply for the 2023-24 school year?

 Q: Do I need a permit or a release from my home district to attend a charter school?

 A: No. All California students are eligible to attend charter schools.
 You do not need permits or releases to attend a charter school.
 However, there may be some paperwork required by your district to complete the enrollment process and obtain student records.

 Q: Do my children need to be immunized to attend Da Vinci Schools?

-A: Instruction will begin in mid-August 2018.
-Check back in Winter 2018 for the exact date.
+A: Instruction will begin in mid-August 2023.
+Please check back in the spring for the exact date. > See Calendars

-Q: Do the Da Vinci Schools admit students during the school year?
+Q: Do Da Vinci Schools admit students during the school year?

 Q: If my waiting list number does not come up for the school year I applied for, will I be automatically placed on the waiting list again the following school year?

-A: Once your student is accepted and remains in good standing, he or she will have a space with us for the duration of their time at Da Vinci Innovation Academy or Da Vinci high schools.
-Families will be asked to complete a Continuing Enrollment application via the SchoolMint system in the spring of each year in order to confirm their wish to have their student continue at Da Vinci.
+A: Once your student is accepted and remains in good standing, he or she will have a space with us for the duration of their time at Da Vinci Schools.
+Families will be asked to complete an Intent to Return in SchoolMint, in the spring of each year in order to confirm their wish to have their student continue to attend Da Vinci.

 Q: Can my child switch between schools?